minjeong94/minjeong.github.io/research.md

 * [The Effects of Transglutaminase and Refrigerated Storage on the Physicochemical Properties of Whole Wheat Dough and Noodles](https://doi.org/10.3390/foods10071675)
 * [Effects of milling methods and cultivars on physicochemical properties of whole wheat flour](https://doi.org/10.1155/2019/3416905)

+## Book Chapter
+* [Effect of High-Pressure Technologies on Enzymes: Science and Applications - Chapter 14. ](https://doi.org/10.1016/B978-0-323-98386-0.00007-5) with Michael Diehl and Jose I. Reyes-De-Corcuera